Art Nouveau: Jewellery

 Art Nouveau jewellery's characteristics include subtle curves and lines.
 Its design often features natural objects including flowers, animals or birds.
 The female body is also popular often appearing on cameos.
 It frequently included long necklaces made of pearls or sterling-silver chains punctuated by glass beads or ending in a silver or gold pendant, itself often designed as an ornament to hold a single, faceted jewel of amethyst, peridot, or citrine.

+Art Nouveau jewellery is distinguished by its extensive use of detailed, symbolic motifs that embody the movement's deep connection to nature and mythology.
+Predominant motifs include the ethereal forms of dragonflies and peacocks, which symbolise transformation and beauty, and the detailed depictions of plants and flowers, highlighting nature's cyclicality and growth.
+Intricately designed insects like butterflies and scarabs, often rendered with meticulous enamelling, add a layer of mysticism, symbolising rebirth and protection.
+This style also frequently featured sinuous figures of women, suggesting sensuality and the connection to the earth.
+More ominous figures such as snakes and mythical creatures like Medusas and chimeras were used to evoke the darker aspects of the natural and mythical worlds.
+The use of these motifs was not merely for embellishment; each was imbued with meanings, reflecting Art Nouveau's philosophy of integrating art, nature, and spiritual symbolism.

 The Art Nouveau period brought a notable stylistic revolution to the jewellery industry, led largely by the major firms in Paris.
 For the previous two centuries, the emphasis in fine jewellery had been creating dramatic settings for diamonds.
 During the reign of Art Nouveau, diamonds usually played a supporting role.
 Jewellers experimented with a wide variety of other stones, including agate, garnet, opal, moonstone, aquamarine and other semi-precious stones, and with a wide variety of new techniques, among others enamelling, and new materials, including horn, moulded glass, and ivory.
+These materials allowed them to create organic forms and intricate details, highlighting the era's departure from traditional jewellery design towards more artistic and expressive creations.
+Techniques like plique-à-jour enamelling were employed to achieve translucent effects akin to stained glass, adding depth and luminosity to their pieces.